TedHusted/awake/awake.md/awake.md

 The screen churns for a moment and a small animation appears in the corner of the screen — a pixelated brush gradually shaping a caricature.

 The screen blinks.
 The SI-generated caricature spins into focus, fully rendered.
 Noah’s digital likeness smirks back at him from the screen, eyebrows slightly raised in a playful expression.
-The broad strokes of his features are there — his squared jaw, short-cropped coarse hair, broad nose, dark complexion, salt-and-pepper beard, and even his tendency to lean forward when he focuses.
+The broad strokes of his features are there — his squared jaw, short-cropped coarse hair, broad nose, dark complexion, salt-and-pepper beard.
+Even his tendency to lean forward when he focuses.

 “If I were a character in a graphic novel, that would definitely look like me,” he chuckles.